FarizLogic/Bridge-8-CPU/README.md

 The simulator is designed to be used alongside a textbook (Stallings) and complements — rather than replaces — hands-on digital-logic experiments with gate-level chips (7400-series, breadboards) and assembly-language programming on real or near-real ISAs.

+  ## Repository Scope

+This public repository is intended to share:
+- the executable release of the Bridge-8 CPU Simulator,
+- basic documentation of the Bridge-8 CPU architecture,
+- usage notes for students and educators.

+The simulator source code is not included in this public repository.

 ## Citation

 If you use Bridge-8 in teaching or research, please cite: